piapip/check_list_revamp/README.md

 (Unlike other databases like MongoDB or SQL, the value that Solidity returns are 0,1,2,3... of an Array, not "Carrots","Cabbage",... of "Vegetable" object, so fixing code will be a pain since everything seems so vague.)

 To reduce the cost of the project, frontend has to do a lot of work.
 The code is really either ugly or super long to read which is also super ugly.

+My design skill are showing flaws due to lack of experience.
+If only I had a partner working with me on this one.